is a 2005 Australian horror film directed by Greg McLean.Very Loosely Based on a True Story

 in the world, regarded it as a masterpiece that redefined the horror genre.
 In any case, the film was a rolicking financial success, grossing $22,500,000 when its production costs were approximately a mere $1,000,000.

-There are plans for a sequel, as well as a pair of prequel novels, one exploring Mick's childhood, and the other showing his time in the Vietnam War.
+A sequel was released in 2014, alongside a pair of prequel novels, one exploring Mick's childhood, and the other showing his time in the Vietnam War.

 Wolf Creek provides examples of: